 Yellowed and discolored accessories, both white and colored, can be brightened using hydrogen peroxide.
 Small accessories can be placed inside a clear jar filled with liquid hydrogen peroxide found at pharmacies.
 Place a lid on the jar and set it in the sun until the accessory is fixed.
 Larger accessories can be painted with 40 volume creme developer which is used for hair bleaching.
 Paint this on with a brush and reapply daily until the item is back to it's original color.
 Leaving the item in the sun or under a UV bulb makes the process go faster and collectors have reported good results with the use of UV sanitizer boxes.

 Acrylic paint works well for painting many accessories.
 You can use anything from craft paint to professional quality acrylic paint depending on your preference.
 To seal the dried paint, options include Testors Dullcote, Mr. Super Clear, or craft glazes come in a variety of sheens.
 You should be able to find one that comes close to the original look of the accessory you're repairing.

 Photos courtesy Breyer600.

 Perfume Puff Palace

 courtesy Cezsaria Cezsaria

 Back courtesy NovaPony

 courtesy Sophia Melisa C.

 Lighter fluid will loosen the glue on old stickers.
 Wiggle a needle between the sticker and wall of the playset.
 Drip the lighter fluid behind the sticker with an eye dropper.
 Massage the sticker to help spread the fluid and add more at the edges as needed.
 Let the lighter fluid evaporate and then use a flat object such as a credit card to pry the glue away from the playset.
-Information courtesy Hatorcat.
+Information courtesy Hathorcat.